microsoft/create-react-app-uifabric/README.md

+# Getting Started with Create React App and Fluent UI

-This is a Create React App based repo that comes with UI Fabric pre-installed!
+This is a [Create React App](https://github.com/facebook/create-react-app) based repo that comes with Fluent UI pre-installed!

 ## Available Scripts